paulfioravanti/paulfioravanti.github.io/_posts/2021-01-14-steno-numbers-georgi.md

   </div>
 </div>

-> I am still learning, so I am definitely not fast, and just know it took me tens of takes to record each video until I was able to not make any major mistakes and have Typey Type not deduct percentage points off me (and even then, they are not perfect runs).
+> I am still learning, so I am definitely not fast.
+Also, these videos are not representative of my current accuracy: it took me tens of takes to record each video until I was able to not make any major mistakes (and even then, they are not perfect runs).

 ## Rules